 1. Implement a policy recognising the importance of regional airports in increasing the connectivity of regional Australia and to consider future planning and funding of regional airports;

-2. Provide recurrent funding for the Regional Airport Fund to ensure that regional airports can be upgraded and maintained, and to guarantee the sustainability of the regional aviation network
+2. Provide recurrent funding for the Regional Airport Fund to ensure that regional airports can be upgraded and maintained, and to guarantee the sustainability of the regional aviation network;

 3. Upgrade the guidelines for the Regional Airport Fund to allow for landside developments to be considered; and